ShreyanshJoshi/Flexi-2048/gui-2048/README.md

 ## Compilation and Execution
 #### Linux / Mac / Windows
-Clone this github repository, and make a folder named 'build' inside the project root folder.
+Clone this github repository, and make a folder named 'build' inside the project root folder ('gui-2048').
 Then, the game can be built inside this folder using the following commands -

 `cd build`